-Actual revenues were over budget by \$503,063 relating primarily to \$500,000 in Coronavirus Relief funding received by the District.
-Fees, Fines, and Sales revenue was under budget by \$60,771 as many of the District's in-person activities were closed for most of 2020 due to COVID-19.
-In addition, investment earnings were under budget by \$46,463 primarily due to decreased interest yields available from investments in local government investment pools.
-In total, revenue for 2020 came in above projections by 4.1%.
-In 2019, revenues exceeded the forecast by 2.5%.
+Actual revenues were under budget by \$11,895 as the governing Board of Trustees approved a budget amendment to include an additional \$700,000 in combined grant funding received from Pueblo County and the City of Pueblo.
+Specific Ownership Taxes were \$121,085 higher than anticipated, due to additional vehicle ownership taxes collected, which is outside of the District's control.
+Investment earnings were under budget by \$61,625 primarily due to significantly decreased interest yields available from investments in local government investment pools.
+In total, revenue for 2021 came in within 0.1% of budgeted projections.
+In 2020, revenues exceeded the forecast by 4.1%.

-Actual expenditures were \$944,442 less than appropriated expenditures, or 8.7% of the budget.
-Debt service expenditures were under budget by \$661,662 primarily relating to the timing of required principal and interest payments with the issuance of the 2020 Certificates of Participation and the refunding of the 2012 Certificates of Participation.
-Actual expenditures for library materials were \$174,742 over the budgeted amount due primarily to additional costs for digital materials.
-Contractual Library Services were under budget by \$131,847 due to decreased temporary staffing needs in 2020.
-More detailed information about budget to actual comparisons can be found in the section entitled REQUIRED SUPPLEMENTARY INFORMATION, beginning on page 67.
+Actual expenditures were \$259,997 less than appropriated expenditures, or 2.1% of the budget.
+Actual expenditures for Information Technology were \$79,136 under the budgeted amount due to cost control measures.
+Contractual Library Services were under budget by \$39,216 due to decreased temporary staffing needs in 2021.
+More detailed information about budget to actual comparisons can be found in the section entitled REQUIRED SUPPLEMENTARY INFORMATION, beginning on page 71.

-The District budgeted for an excess of revenues over expenditures of \$1,530,695 and had actual excess of revenues over expenditures of \$2,978,200.
+The District budgeted for an excess of revenues over expenditures of \$795,560 and had actual excess of revenues over expenditures of \$1,043,662.